antwika/discussions/README.md

 # Discussions

-This repository is tied [by GitHub] for [Antwika's organization discussions](https://github.com/orgs/antwika/discussions).
+This repository is tied [by GitHub] for [Antwika's Organization Discussions](https://github.com/orgs/antwika/discussions).